SimonLi12342/friendly-invention/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We can keep other team members updated when we complete a task.
+If a member needs help with their task then they should message the team in the group chat to collaborate on the task that a member needs help with.

 ## Add any other rules that your team establishes to help each other work effectively together